pavlovicr/bac/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BAC's documentation!
+Dobrodošli v BAC dokumentacijo!
 ====================================================================

 Contents:

 .. toctree::
    :maxdepth: 2
+   navodila
    install
    deploy
    docker_ec2
    tests
-   navodila

 Indices and tables